 And no, you won’t need to mess with the computer’s registry or installing the beta version of the Windows operating system.
-This is a legit workaround and generally safe method.
+This method is a legit workaround and generally safe.
 Before that, I’ll explain why this post is necessary.

 (You should read the entire post.
 But if you believe you’re already in the know and want to get the driver software without other details?
 You can jump directly to that part!)

 Dong’s note: I first published this post on April 28, 2021, and updated it on May 11 with additional extra steps for those needing to downgrade their official driver to make the 6GHz band work, for now.